PrefectHQ/prefect/docs/cloud/cloud-quickstart.md

 ## Run a flow with Prefect Cloud

-Okay, you're all set to run a local flow with Prefect Cloud.
+Okay, you're all set to run a flow locally, orchestrated with Prefect Cloud.
 Notice that everything works just like [running local flows](/tutorial/flows/).
-However, because you logged into Prefect Cloud locally, your local flow runs show up in Prefect Cloud!
+However, because you logged into Prefect Cloud, your local flow runs show up in Prefect Cloud!

 In your local environment, where you configured the previous steps, create a file named `quickstart_flow.py` with the following contents: